Alpha Channel / Opacity / Masks

 blue.show()

-If an image doesn’t have an alpha channel and you want to add one, you can convert an image to RGBA mode as follows:
+If an image doesn’t have an alpha channel and you want to add one, you need to add that somehow.
+If you want to make a transparent background, you can use AI to figure out which parts are background and remove them.

 img = img.convert('RGBA')

 From there, you can add a loop to make some of the pixels transparent.
-For example, if you colored in a bunch of a picture in with yellow, or RGB (255,255,0), you could search for that color in every pixel, and give all of those pixels an alpha value of zero.
+For example, if you used a Paint program to color in a bunch of your picture with a certain shade of bright yellow, such as RGB (255,255,0), you could search for that color in every pixel, and give all of those pixels an alpha value of zero.
 That would make all of the yellow parts transparent.

 Example of looping through a picture to change alpha values: